 - While generally safe and effective when prescribed by a veterinarian, Levetiracetam can cause side effects in some animals.

-- Levetiracetam is mostly metabolized outside the liver making it a popular choice in patients with liver disease such as with hepatic encephalopathy or portosystemic shunt).
+- Levetiracetam is mostly metabolized outside the liver, making it a popular choice in patients with liver disease, such as hepatic encephalopathy, or portosystemic shunt.

 - Levetiracetam is not recommended for use in pregnant or nursing pets.

 - Levetiracetam should not be used in animals with known hypersensitivity or allergy to the drug.

 Levetiracetam may interact with other medications.
 Consult with your veterinarian to determine if other drugs your pet is receiving could interact with Levetiracetam.
 Medications may include non-steroidal anti-inflammatory drugs such as Rimadyl, Deramaxx, and others, as well as Phenobarbital.
 It is frequently given with Phenobarbital, but the dosage is often decreased.

 - One of the most common side effects of Levetiracetam in dogs is sedation, which is generally transient.
 Nausea and lack of appetite are common side effects in cats.

 - Oral tablets in 250 mg, 500 mg, 750 mg, and 1000 mg.